prayushbhattarai/hardware-trojan-detector/README.md

 ## How It Works

-1. Parses Verilog netlists into graphs — nodes are signals, edges are connections
+1. Parses Verilog netlists into graphs.
+Nodes are signals, edges are connections
 2. Extracts 19 features per node including degree, type, and graph-level context
 3. Runs a 3-layer Graph Convolutional Network with global mean pooling
 4. Classifies each chip as clean or Trojan-infected